Houston, Texas, 1961

 - What’s the heat level for Earth Bound?
 This is a secret affair book.
 It’s not erotic, but it’s intense.

-- Are there any content warnings?
+- Are there any content notes?
 On-page sex and alcohol use; profanity; references to sexual harassment and discrimination; loss of a sibling/grief.

 - Is it standalone?
 Yes.
 While it takes place in the same world as Star Dust (and a decade and a half after A Midnight Clear), we wrote it to make sense for a reader who started the series here.